 Implementing the Kaizen cell method of manufacturing, lean inventory management, continuous improvement principles, Six Sigma tactics.

 With all these advanced techniques and methodologies in place, the antiquated production scheduling system surfaced as a bottleneck holding them back.
 The current process was a full time job, highly susceptible to human error due to a myriad of disparate and disconnected spreadsheets and workbooks.
 But with no Internet access or factory computers not any replacement would do.

 The article published in FDMC Magazine describes how a 40 hr/week production scheduling task, requiring an experienced production scheduler, was reduced to a mere 2 hour task by the office clerk for the basic weekly schedule, leaving only a 4 – 6 hour task for the production scheduler to address the typical unexpected changes that occur in process.
 Of added interest, the article tells the story of how the software implementation alone identified a manufacturing bottleneck.
-Addressing it not only optimized their processing, but also they were able to reconfigure the new system ‘on-the-fly’ to match the new routings. (is that the right word?).
+Addressing it not only optimized their processing, but also they were able to reconfigure the new system ‘on-the-fly’ to match the new routings.
 And last, but not least, the flexibility of the system facilitated their maintaining their familiar way of doing things, insuring rapid adoption.